learn-co-curriculum/dsc-polynomial-regression-v2-5/README.md

 ![png](index_files/index_8_0.png)

 It's clear that there is no linear relationship between Yield and Temperature.
-Let's try and plot a line anyways and see how our model performs:
+Let's try and plot a line anyways and see how the model performs:

 ```python